MicrosoftDocs/quantum-docs/azure-quantum/samples/shipping-sample/README.md

 ### Running the Jupyter Notebook

-To run this sample, use the commandline to navigate to the `job-shop-sample` folder and run `jupyter notebook`
+To run this sample, use the commandline to navigate to the `shipping-sample` folder and run `jupyter notebook`.

 Your web browser should automatically open a new window showing something similar to the below: